 The Armenian government has initiated reforms, especially on combating corruption, fostering open competition, and breaking up monopolies.
 The recent introduction of special economic zones in the framework of a new economic policy gives additional momentum to those reforms.
 A special economic zone – for the development of high-tech start-ups focusing on Blockchain and other highly specialized IT-products – was announced mid-January 2018.
 Furthermore, another free economic zone is being founded in Meghri, near the border with Iran.

-Armenia is currently focusing on infrastructure and energy sectors, agriculture, services, the IT sector, and tourism.
+Armenia is currently focusing on the infrastructure and energy sectors, agriculture, services, the IT sector, and tourism.
 “Armenia has traditionally featured a very strong IT sector, and it neighbours Iran.
 Thanks to this proximity the country can play a special role in the context of the debate around the US-sanctions on Iran” adds Mr. Schneider.

 The new SCHNEIDER GROUP office in Yerevan will be led by Felix Paytyan, who has long held high-ranking positions in Armenia, Ukraine, and Belgium, among them the post of Vice-President of the Belgian-Armenian Chamber of Commerce.